rjsalamanca/ppl-tracker/README.md

 [X] Workouts Schedule for Today not properly updating when calendar is changed.
 [X] Initial reload for 'Workouts Scheduled for Today' displays tomorrows workout.
-   - Back end issue caused by using Math.ceil instead of Math.floor [] Select button does not change when selecting reps when creating a routine, but changes in the back end.
+   - Back end issue caused by using Math.ceil instead of Math.floor [X] Select button does not change when selecting reps when creating a routine, but changes in the back end.
+[] Workouts before its start date should not be accessible.

 ************
 * STYLING: *